-2021 appears to be positioned for strong deal flow.
-Increasingly large funds may result in price pressure at the top end of the market.
-Large buyers are concentrated on GP-led deals to maintain both deployment pace and returns.
+As expected, the first five months of 2021 have enjoyed increased deal flow.
+Large funds may see price pressure at the top end of the market.
+Large buyers are focused on GP-led deals to maintain deployment pace and returns.
 FlowStone focuses on the small end of the LP-interest market characterized by a smaller, diffuse buyer-set and less efficiency.
 We believe this may result in better pricing